oracle/node-oracledb/doc/api.md

 By default [`prefetchRows`](#propdbprefetchrows) is 100 for
 [`ResultSet`](#resultsetclass) fetches.
-The application can choose a different default prefetch size or change it for each query, as determined by user benchmarking.
+The application can choose a different default prefetch size or change it for each query, as determined by user bench-marking.

-The default prefetch size was heuristically chosen to give decent performance for developers who don't read documentation.
+The default prefetch size was heuristically chosen to give decent performance for developers who do not read documentation.
 Skilled developers should benchmark their applications and adjust the prefetch value of each query for optimum performance, memory use, and network utilization.